kimg9/WebScraper_books_online/README.md

 ## Launching the app:

-- First create a virutal environment.
+- First create a virtual environment.
 - Install the depedencies using requirements.txt
 - Run the app inside your virtual env with the command `python main.py`